-|Fellow of the Wolfson Research Institute for Health and Wellbeing|
+Fellow of the Wolfson Research Institute for Health and Wellbeing|

     Professor Cave publishes widely in the field of Medical Law and teaches Law and Medicine.
 She chairs the General Medical Council's Good Medical Practice Advisory Forum and was appointed as a core member to the House of Commons Health and Social Care Committee Expert Panel in 2022 and the Assurance Group of The Cass Review in 2021.
 She served as a member of the Human Fertilisation and Embryology Authority 2018-2021 where she was Deputy Chair of the Statutory Approvals Committee and co-convened the Medical Ethics Expert Group of the Infected Blood Inquiry from 2019-2021.

     Her principal areas of research include compulsion, capacity and consent and she has published recently on public health, NHS redress and medical research.
-Her 2004 monograph, The Mother of All Crimes was reissued by Routledge in 2018 and she is working on the seventh edition of her co-authored book (with Professor Margaret Brazier and Professor Rob Heywood), Medicine, Patients and the Law will be published in 2023.
+Her 2004 monograph, The Mother of All Crimes was reissued in 2018 and she is working on the seventh edition of her co-authored book (with Professor Margaret Brazier and Professor Rob Heywood), Medicine, Patients and the Law will be published in 2023.

     Professor Cave has worked on a number of multi-disciplinary research projects.
 One developed professional training for research ethics committees, another attempted to delimit the research concept.
 One analysed the role of empirical methods in bioethics, another looked at adoelscent consent to and refusal of medical treatment.